CWFC-CCFB/QcTSP4/README.md

 - plots: the list of plots
 - sites: some site information recorded in those plots
 - photoInterpretedStands: some site information recorded through photo-interpretation
-- trees: the talled trees
+- trees: the tallied trees
 - studyTrees: the study trees (a subsample of trees)
+- saplings: the tallied saplings

 Further information on the fields and their values can be found at